ancientmooner/Xwin-LM/Xwin-Coder/README.md

 [![Model Weight License](https://img.shields.io/badge/Model%20Weights%20License-bigscience%20OpenRAIL%20M%20v1-yellow)](MODEL_WEIGHTS_LICENSE)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/) -->

-This folder is used to evaluate and reproduce the results of our code assistent model XwinCoder: A series of models that are instruction- finetuned from open-source pretrained models.
-Also, this folder can serve as a complete codebase for evaluating code-related capabilities of instruction finetuned models, whereas existing codebases like [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main) are mainly designed for pretrained base models.
-To facilitate the researchers to do ablation experiments and decrease set-up burden, we seperate the evaluation of each task instead of integrating them into a single framework.
+This folder contains code and resources to evaluate and reproduce the results of XwinCoder, a member of the [Xwin-LM](https://github.com/Xwin-LM/Xwin-LM) family dedicated for coding capability.
+It also serves as a complete codebase for evaluating code-related capabilities of instruction-aligned models (note existing codebases like [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main) are designed for pretrained base models).
+The repository is designed to facilitate ablation experiments and reduce set-up burden, as tasks are separated into individual components instead of integrated into a single framework.

 ## Updates

 - ❗We released  [**XwinCoder-7B-base-codellama**](https://huggingface.co/), [**XwinCoder-13B-base-codellama**](https://huggingface.co/), [**XwinCoder-34B-base-codellama**](https://huggingface.co/)

-- ❗We support evaluating instruction finetuned models on [HumanEval](HumanEval/README.md), [MBPP](MBPP/README.mb), [APPS](APPS/README.mb), [DS1000](DS1000/README.mb), [Multipl-E](Multipl_E/README.md) and [MT-Bench](MT_bench/README.mb)
+- ❗We support codebase to evaluate instruction finetuned models on [HumanEval](HumanEval/README.md), [MBPP](MBPP/README.mb), [APPS](APPS/README.mb), [DS1000](DS1000/README.mb), [Multipl-E](Multipl_E/README.md) and [MT-Bench](MT_bench/README.mb)

 ## Overview

 ![Chat demo](docs/rader.png)

 * To fully demonstrate our model's coding capabilities in real-world usage scenarios, we have conducted thorough evaluations on several existing mainstream coding capability leaderboards (rather than only on the currently most popular HumanEval).
-* As shown in the radar chart results, our 34B model **achieves comparable performance as GPT-3.5-turbo**.
-* It is worth mentioning that, to ensure accurate visualization, our radar chart has not been scaled (only translated; MT-Bench score is scaled by 10x to be more comparable with other benchmarks).
+* As shown in the radar chart, our 34B model **achieves comparable performance as GPT-3.5-turbo on benchmarks**.
+Note that, to ensure accurate visualization, our radar chart has not been scaled (only translated; MT-Bench score is scaled by 10x to be more comparable with other benchmarks).

 ## Contents